sam-parsons/learnyouchildprocess/exercises/spawn/problem.md

 # SPAWN

-It is highly recommended you are familiar with streams before attempting any exercises in `learnyouchildprocesses`.
+It is highly recommended you are familiar with streams before attempting any exercises in `learnyouchildprocess`.
 Check out `learnyounode` and `stream-adventure` to brush up on the basic of Node and streams.

 Node's `child_process` module exposes four main methods for creating and manipulating child processes - `spawn`, `exec`, `execFile`, and `fork`.
 We will explore the `spawn` method in this exercise.